cesartablas/ml-enron/questions.md

 - ratio_shared
 - total_stock_value
 - deferred_income
 - deferral_payments

 ***

 ## Validation

+The whole point of building and tuning a classification model is to use it when new data comes along and determine which class it belongs to.
+In our case, the data is a closed chapter: Fortunately, there won't be any more Enron employees that can be POI/not-POI.
+However, for the sake of being thorough, we need to evaluate the performance of our model.
+In the case of production datasets when new data is going to appear, we need to evaluate the performace of the model with the data at hand.
+For this purpose it is a good practice to put aside a portion of the dataset to test the model that has been trained or developed with the rest of the data.
+The failure of doing so could lead to a false perception of the real performance of our model: we need to have an insight on how the model will generalize on an independent or new dataset.

-The dataset contains 144 valid observations and only 18 of them are labeled POI.
+In our case, the dataset contains 144 valid observations and only 18 of them are labeled POI.
 Due to the limitation in the number of observations and the low number of POI's, it is difficult to use a conventional validation like setting asside 30% of the data for testing, and training on the 70% left.
-For this reason, I used a StratifiedShuffleSplit cross validation, in which for each iteration the dataset is partitioned into a training and testing set and the model performance is averaged from all iterations.
+For this reason, I used a StratifiedShuffleSplit cross-validation, in which for each iteration the dataset is partitioned into a training and testing set and the model performance is averaged from all iterations.
+Cross-validation is important in guarding against problems like overfitting or testing hypotheses suggested by the data.

 ***

 ## Performance

-The algorithm has the following average performace:
+The algorithm has the following average performance:

 - **Precision = 0.62:** Of those predicted as POI, 62% are indeed POI, while the rest are not.